konradsz/igrep/README.md

     --type-list                 Show all supported file types and their corresponding globs.
 -V, --version                   Print version information.
 -w, --word-regexp               Only show matches surrounded by word boundaries
+    --sort <SORT_BY>            Sort results by [path, modified, accessed, created], see ripgrep for details --sortr <SORT_BY_REVERSE>   Sort results reverse by [path, modified, accessed, created], see ripgrep for details
 ```
 NOTE: `ig` respects `ripgrep`'s [configuration file](https://github.com/BurntSushi/ripgrep/blob/master/GUIDE.md#configuration-file) if `RIPGREP_CONFIG_PATH` environment variable is set and reads all supported options from it.